Environmental, Social & Governance (ESG) Policy

 As part of our mission we seek to maintain a socially inclusive workplace that not only reflects the rich diversity of the UK population, but that is also a welcoming place for historically underrepresented groups in the pensions and financial services sector.

 Every PensionBee employee is eligible to receive company equity as part of their annual compensation, so we all enjoy and benefit from the future success of our business.
-We are a Disability Confident Employer, an accredited Living Wage employer and a signatory of the Race at Work Charter and the Social Mobility Pledge.
-We also offer gender-inclusive paid parental leave to all colleagues.
+We are a Level 2 Disability Confident Employer, and an accredited Living Wage employer, paying London Living Wage as a minimum, regardless of where employees are located across the UK.

 As part of our vision for helping our customers achieve a happy retirement we take our responsibilities as an asset owner to heart.
 We recognise we have an important role to play in driving positive change through our customers’ ownership in some of the world’s largest companies.